 If you are remodeling the interior of your home and wondering whether you should use a specific type of drywall take a look in your local DIY store and check out the differences before you purchase.
 Blueboard has been specially treated for a faster setting time for the gypsum, so you need to work at faster speeds than you would if you were using regular drywall.

-How does Blueboard Differ
+How Does Blueboard Differ From Drywall

 You can use blueboard in place of drywall, but blueboard will not have the very slightly tapered edges that are associated with regular drywall.
 It is flat and therefore you cannot use the same sort of tape that you would use to seal the seams between the joins.
 Drywall has a papered surface which will accept paint or wallpaper straight away.